Meaning of Numbers in the Bible

 Meaning of Numbers: The Number 1

 The number 1 is only divisible by itself.
-It is independent of any other numeral yet composes them all.
 Its meaning in the Bible centers on the unity and primacy of the God family being one.
-What is known as the Shema (or Shema Yisrael), a quote of verse four in Deuteronomy 6:4 that is often used in Jewish prayer services, attests to this fact.
+What is known as the Shema (or Shema Yisrael), which is taken from Deuteronomy 6:4, attests to this fact.
+This verse, twice, contains the tetragrammaton which is the four consonants used to designate God's name in the Old Testament.

 The Old and New Testaments have an incredible unity of one (1) between them.
 More than a third of the New Testament is composed of Old Testament quotes.
 Many writings from the prophets and Psalms could not be understood without the Gospels and the rest of the New Testament.